Bigsy/maven-mcp-server/README.md

 - Query the latest version of any Maven dependency
 - Verify if a Maven dependency exists
+- Check if a specific version of a dependency exists
 - Real-time access to Maven Central Repository data

 ## Installation